Uberspace/lab/source/guide_rustdesk.rst

 Updates
 =======

-.. note:: Check the `GitHub release page`_ regularly to stay informed about the newest version.
+.. note:: Check the `GitHub release page <latest release_>`_ regularly to stay informed about the newest version.

 To update the software, download the latest version and replace the files ``hbbs``, ``hbbr`` and ``rustdesk-utils``.